 A Cordova application can be run on desktop, iOS, Android, Windows Phone, and even more exotic platforms, such as Blackberry 10, LG webOS, Amazon FireOS, etc. Along with a simplified development process, Cordova provides a variety of plugins that enable you to access native hardware components, such as Camera, Calendar, Contacts, etc. Payments via PayPal, App Store, Google Play Market, and many other services are also available through plugins.

 Ionic is a hybrid framework built on top of Angular.
-Ionic requires a Cordova wrapper to access a device’s native features, such as Contacts, Camera, Microphone.
+Ionic development requires a Cordova wrapper to access a device’s native features, such as Contacts, Camera, Microphone.

 The Ionic team does its best to make the framework compatible with the latest technologies.
 For example, the compatibility with fresh Angular 4 has already been announced.
 Along with all the advantages of hybrid development, Ionic offers ready UI elements that are native-styled.
 This means that, when using an Ionic application, the user will be able to enjoy native UI, which can sometimes cover the performance limitations of browser rendering.